 It also supports outputting 4K Ultra HD content with 4Kp60 QuickTime MOV export options.

 Queue: The Queue panel is where you set up and manage your encoding jobs.
 You can set up multiple jobs in the queue, but Media Encoder will only encode one at a time.

-Each job you add to the queue gets its own tab in the Queue panel, where you can configure and manage it.
+Each job you add to the queue gets its own tab in the Queue panel where you can configure and manage it.

 Tasks: In addition to setting up multiple jobs within the queue, the Tasks pane lists tasks that were added to the queue for specific jobs.

 For example, if you added a task to perform an analysis on a job, that task appears in this pane for that specific job.
-This pane is useful for keeping track of tasks and performing additional actions on them.
+This panel is useful for keeping track of tasks and performing additional actions on them.